 — from Amazon Leadership Principles

-This occurred to me reading Jeff Bezos’ recently released shareholder letter.
-I recommend that every leader take the time to read his 20th-anniversary letter.
-At the bottom, you’ll see Bezos’ first shareholder letter from 1997, which he includes every year.
+One letter I recommend that every leader take the time to read is his 20th-anniversary letter, published in 2017.
+At the bottom, he includes his first shareholder letter from 1997.

-The letter gives you a clear understanding of Amazon’s success, such as the company reaching 100 million Prime members this year!
+Both letters give you a clear understanding of Amazon’s success, such as why the company has more than 200 million Prime members worldwide!
 This letter also speaks to the power of a consumer-focused vision over 20 years, and what the future holds.

 A culture of high standards

 It’s a field manual for leaders.
 It focuses on the company’s high standards, which are fundamental to Amazon's Leadership Principles.
 (In response to criticism of its practices the company recently added two new leadership principles.)

 Building a culture of high standards is well worth the effort, and there are many benefits.
 Naturally and most obviously, you’re going to build better products and services for customers – this would be reason enough!